• Skip to primary navigation

 Instructions

-• In a large mixing bowl, cream together the butter and sugar.
+• In a large mixing bowl, add butter and sugar.
+Using a hand mixer or stand mixer, mix at medium speed until light and fluffy, about a minute.
 Add eggs, vanilla extract, lemon zest and lemon juice, then beat until fluffy, about a minute.
 Scrape down the sides of the bowl.

 • In a separate bowl, sift together dry ingredients - flour, baking powder, and salt.
 Slowly stir dry ingredients into wet ingredients until just combined.